-Cambridge Bursary Scheme - For home and EU students from families with lower incomes.
+Cambridge Bursary Scheme - For Home Fees status undergraduate students from families with lower incomes.
 Automatic assessment is via the Student Finance Agencies.

 University funding for International Students - There are a few full scholarships available to pay the cost of your course, but most support is a partial contribution and is means-tested.

-The College offers maintenance bursaries of up to £1000 annually to undergraduates based on their individual circumstances, to help cover living costs.
+The College offers maintenance bursaries of up to £1,000 annually to undergraduates based on their individual circumstances, to help cover living costs.
 All students are eligible, regardless of fee status.
-Those in receipt of a Cambridge Bursary will automatically receive additional support through this scheme and need not apply.

-Easter Term - 29 April 2019 (The Easter term round is only for those whose circumstances have changed substantially and unexpectedly since the Lent term round.) - Awards will be paid into College Accounts towards the end of May.
+Easter Term - 10 May - (The Easter term round is only for those whose circumstances have changed substantially and unexpectedly since the Lent term round).
+Awards will be paid into College Accounts towards the end of May.